slatedocs/slate/source/index.html.md

-payment_method | String | The payment method used in a transaction such as CC (Credit Card), DC (Debit Card) or VA (Virtual Account) va_number | String | VA number to be used on payment if using Virtual Account settlement_type | String | Indicate if a transaction will be settled in realtime/non-realtime
+payment_method | String | The payment method used in a transaction such as CC (Credit Card), DC (Debit Card) or VA (Virtual Account) va_number | String | VA number to be used on payment if using Virtual Account settlement_type | String | Indicate if a transaction will be settled in realtime/non-realtime created | DateTime | A timestamp to indicate when a payment checkout link is created or first accessed, format : `yyyy-MM-dd'T'HH:mm:ss` updated | DateTime | A timestamp to indicate when a payment status is updated, format : `yyyy-MM-dd'T'HH:mm:ss`

 ## Response Codes